 State restaurant associations are to be applauded for having led the way in establishing training programs focused on a higher standard of safety and cleanliness during the pandemic.
 The North Carolina Restaurant and Lodging Association (NCRLA) in partnership with Visit NC, the state’s tourism agency, developed Count on Me NC.
 The comprehensive program was quickly rolled out in early May for the restaurant industry and operates in tandem with a consumer-facing promotional effort, spearheaded by Visit NC.
 Count on Me NC has established a baseline expectation for dining experiences.
 Customers are also asked to pledge to do their part.
 By design, these same standards can be used by other local businesses, too.

-A catchy jingle followed in July along with an animated character named Sunny, who stars in Count on Me NC videos sprinkled with humor and a few virus missteps taken.
+A catchy jingle followed in July along with an animated character named Sunny, who stars in Count on Me NC videos sprinkled with humor and a few virus missteps.
 A clever billboard campaign features slogans like, “Share the Road not the Virus” and “Caution: Flattening of the Curve Ahead.”

-A number of statewide restaurant association programs are currently available for free, whether a restaurant is a member or not.
+A number of statewide restaurant association programs are currently available for free, whether or not a restaurant association member.

-COMMUNITY AND LOCAL MEMBERSHIP ORGANIZATIONS CAN HELP, TOO!
+COMMUNITY + LOCAL MEMBERSHIP GROUPS CAN HELP, TOO!

 Destination Marketing or Management Organizations (DMOs), Convention & Visitor Bureaus (CVBs), Tourist Development Agencies (TDAs), Chambers of Commerce, Downtown Agencies and Main Street Programs